Skip to content

 Let’s walk through three levels of engagement scoring – starting with the basic level.
 If you’ve never used lead or engagement scoring in an email campaign tool before, this is where to start.

-• Identify who is engaged or not engaged.
+Ready to identify who is engaged or not engaged?

-• Add points for renewals, volunteering, mentoring, contributions to your online community.
+• Renewals, volunteering, mentoring, contributions to your online community.

-Tip: Engagement scoring doesn’t only have to be based on engagement data.
-For example, you have information in your database you can use to reward them with points so they get ranked or enrolled in a specific workflow.
+Tip: Engagement scoring doesn’t only have to be based on engagement actions.
+For example, you might have information in your database you can use to reward them with points (like awards or committee participation) that you might want to count so people get ranked or enrolled in a specific workflow.

 • Score on repeated activity or frequency.
 For example, add points after they’ve clicked through 10 emails, or maybe they’ve posted in your online community 3x in one month.